-When it comes to prep a chicken, everybody usually go for the trusted chef’s knife or maybe boning knife.
+When it comes to prep a chicken, everybody usually goes for the trusted chef’s knife or maybe a boning knife.
 I was also gone to this for a long time.
 But now there is a better tool for several jobs to do involving chicken, and it is kitchen shears.

-So let’s learn how to use a kitchen shears to prep chicken.
+So let’s learn how to use kitchen shears to prep chicken.

 1. Deboning Chicken Thighs:

 The easiest way to debone chicken thighs is with two pairs of kitchen shares.
-They are sharp and sturdy to cut through the meat, cartilage and fat around the bone.
-A secret to reduce the cook time is removing the bone.
+They are sharp and sturdy to cut through the meat, cartilage, and fat around the bone.
+A secret to reducing the cooking time is removing the bone.
 So this is a very flavorful cut.

 How to remove bones from chicken thigh using Kitchen Shears

 You can easily complete the task of deboning a chicken with the help of a pair of kitchen shears.
-It will take less time than using chef’s knife that means you can prepare your dinner even faster.
+It will take less time than using a chef’s knife which means you can prepare your dinner even faster.

 Now let’s read how you use kitchen shears for deboning a chicken.